enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/in-order-traversal.md

 *B,F,A,C,E
 *F,B,E,C,A
 *A,B,F,C,E
-*B,F,A,C,E
+*B,F,A,E,C

 ---
 ## Revision

-Chose the sequence that simulates a post-order traversal of the tree:
+Chose the sequence that simulates an in-order traversal of the tree:
 ```
       A
     /   \